rossetti/KSLBook/docs/02-Chapter2.md

 ::: {.exercise #Ch2Ex3}
 The service times for a automated storage and retrieval system has a shifted exponential distribution.
 It is known that it takes a minimum of 15 seconds for any retrieval.
-The parameter of the exponential distribution is $\lambda = 45$.
+The rate parameter of the exponential distribution is $\lambda = 45$.
 Write a KSL program to generate 10 observations from this distribution using stream 1.
 :::